nationalarchives/tna-judgments-parser/backlog/README.md

 - `sec_subcategory` - Secondary subcategory name (child of sec_category, only used if sec_category is provided)
 - `ncn` - Neutral Citation Number (NCN) for the judgment, when available.
 If provided, this appears as `uk:cite` in the generated AkomaNtoso XML
 - `headnote_summary` - Summary of the judgment (included in metadata JSON but not in XML output)
+- `Jurisdictions` - Jurisdictions to be added as `uk:jurisdiction` elements in the xml.
+This can be blank, a single item or a comma seperated list in quotes (e.g. `"jurisdiction1,jurisdiction2"`)
+- `webarchiving` - Link to the webarchive for this judgment

 **Note**: Column names are case-sensitive.
 If required columns are missing, the system will throw a validation error listing the missing columns.